jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 We call technological protagonsts "trailblazers".
 Like Jedi, they empower us cyborgs with new tools.
 But since some gates are good, like the security ones, we don't have a political name for the antagonists.
 Thus, I call antagonists to our technological evolution Darth Blockbuster; people who prevent human evolution for their self-interest.

-Biological upgrades and adaptions is called evolution.
+Biological adaptions and upgrades are called evolution.
 I call human technological evolution _Techvolution_.
-This book is about inventing Techvolution, a philosophy to re-write the rules of society, to kill Darth Blockbuster, so regular people can solve our problems with technological upgrades as smoothly in human society, as natural selection does in nature.
+This book is about inventing Techvolution, a philosophy to re-write the rules of society, to kill Darth Blockbuster, so regular people can solve our problems with technological upgrades as smoothly in human society, as evolution does in Nature.

 And to make it happen, you, the current extra, have to join the fight.
 Human evolution depends on you picking the right side between an old ruling philosophy filled with rules to keep your frontline problems alive, and this new one that says solving real-life problems makes you a hero.